Uni-/Embedded16-DevDocs/001-rts-serial/SPECIFICATION.md

 ### 2'h80: system tick

+This device is readable and writable.

 ### 2'h90: air motivators availability

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Always OK=ok.
+Data part is an array of bitflags.
+Each bit represents availability of motivating devices of this series, 1 for available and 0 for not.
+Device 2'h90 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h9f assigned to bit 15 (MSB).
+When in normal case, data is expected to have value 4'h0003.

 ### 2'h91: water spray motor

+This device is writable only.

+**Write**
+* Request: Data part represents the duration motor should run to pump up water and spray it over the pot.
+It is expected to drain water in speed of 0.5ml/s.
+The value should be in range of \[0, 32767\]; in other words, down to 4'h0000 (inclusive) and up to 4'h7fff (inclusive).
+* Response: If the motor is runnable, RTS will respond with OK=ok.
+Data part should be ignored while it is expected to be zero.

 ### 2'ha0: soil motivators availability

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Always OK=ok.
+Data part is an array of bitflags.
+Each bit represents availability of motivating devices of this series, 1 for available and 0 for not.
+Device 2'hb0 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'hbf assigned to bit 15 (MSB).
+When in normal case, data is expected to have value 4'h0003.

 ### 2'ha1: water pump motor

+This device is writable only.

+**Write**
+* Request: Data part represents the duration motor should run to pump up water and pour it onto the pot.
+It is expected to drain water in speed of 0.5ml/s.
+The value should be in range of \[0, 32767\]; in other words, down to 4'h0000 (inclusive) and up to 4'h7fff (inclusive).
+* Response: If the motor is runnable, RTS will respond with OK=ok.
+Data part should be ignored while it is expected to be zero.

 ### 2'hb0: other motivators availability

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Always OK=ok.
+Data part is an array of bitflags.
+Each bit represents availability of motivating devices of this series, 1 for available and 0 for not.
+Device 2'hb0 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'hbf assigned to bit 15 (MSB).
+When in normal case, data is expected to have value 4'h0007.

 ### 2'hb1: primary lamp

 This device is writable only.

+**Write**
+* Request: Data part should be 0 or 1 that represents lamp off and on respectively.
+* Response: If the lamp is lightable, RTS will respond with OK=ok.
+Data part should be ignored while it is expected to be zero.

 ### 2'hb1: secondary lamp

 This device is writable only.

+**Write**
+* Request: Data part should be 0 or 1 that represents lamp off and on respectively.
+* Response: If the lamp is lightable, RTS will respond with OK=ok.
+Data part should be ignored while it is expected to be zero.

 5. Error
 --------